akai10tsuki/mkvbatchmultiplex/README.rst

   :target: https://mkvbatchmultiplex.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

+The hiatus will stop soon I will retake the project on January 2022.

 This project went into a rewrite for version 2.
 Rename module was added to help maintain output file names Plex_ friendly.